 Gorgias: The overlap between customer support and sales in e-commerce brings numerous possibilities to gain fresh, loyal consumers.
 Gorgias primarily accomplishes this via simple assimilation with three of the most used e-commerce platforms available: Shopify, Magento, and BigCommerce.

 Engati: is a chatbot platform that provides our customers with the proper structure to build robust chatbots.
 You can create the best chatbot for websites without the need for any coding or programming.

 ViiBE: ViiBE is a visual assistance technology without download and integrated into all CRMs dedicated to technical support centers and pre/after-sale processes.
-It promises the best remote diagnosis thanks to live video streams, AR, and collaborative tools.
+It promises the best remote diagnosis thanks to living video streams, AR, and collaborative tools.
 ViiBE’s solutions help companies reduce costs and CO2 emissions while increasing customer satisfaction and NPS.